 Not too long ago, many households could easily get by with just a basic single-band router to allow several devices to connect to the home network.
-But, things have changed, and right now, it is no longer easy if not completely impossible to find a home without multiple smartphones, tablets, laptops, and gaming consoles, all of which vie for online access.
-If you constantly lose your wireless signal, experience choppy videos when you stream Netflix, or you need to wait for several minutes before the web pages load, there is a good chance that your router no longer keeps up with all your networking demands.
-This is a sure sign that a router upgrade is a necessity, and not a mere luxury.
+But things have changed, and right now, it is no longer easy, if not completely impossible, to find a home without multiple smartphones, tablets, laptops, and gaming consoles, all of which vie for online access.
+If you constantly lose your wireless signal, experience choppy videos when you stream Netflix or need to wait for several minutes before the web pages load, there is a good chance that your router no longer keeps up with all your networking demands.
+This is a sure sign that you need to upgrade your router.
+This upgrade is a necessity and not a mere luxury.

 Routers are usually taken for granted by many users, and the only time they bother to pay attention to these devices is when they notice a significant malfunction.
-But even then, it is very likely for them to consider an upgrade.
+But even then, it is very unlikely for them to consider an upgrade.

 If you are noticing frequent symptoms of an underpowered router, or you can no longer get any WiFi signal in all parts of your home or office, you might consider an upgrade.
 Some other indicators include network-related congestion problems, like stuttering playback of videos and slow loading of web pages.
 Routers that come from ISPs are usually at risk for trouble.
 There is a chance that if your internet service provider is the one that supplied your router, it might not be able to meet or suit all your needs.

 After some time, heat can also damage the router’s internal components.
 This will explain symptoms such as slow performance or intermittent outages.
 You might want to consider using a small fan and pointing it at your router, or you can move it somewhere with sufficient airflow to know if it will improve the situation.